For people, one way to understand natural numbers is counting

 Although the usage of seems problematic, they can still be defined in terms of symbol & symbol strings

-If we talk about what the map specifically represents, due to non-concrete constructiveness, there is no specific return
+specifically represents, due to non-concrete constructibility, there is no specific return

-is a newly defined symbol, math object, language expansion
+is a newly defined symbol, math object, language expansion.

-equivalent to map space . in finite case, number of elements
+denoted by .
+According to proposition-function equivalent to map space . in finite case, number of elements

 map space and subset introduce high-level infinity

-.
+One seemingly counterintuitive thing at first glance is that we seemingly know all or all , but cannot count them cardinal-increase uncountable.
 However, what exactly does "know all " mean?
-In fact, trying to consider the question of "finding an infinite subset of in a general way" reveals that this is not simple.
+In fact, trying to consider the question of "finding an subset of with infinite elements in a general way" reveals that this is not simple.

 Similarly, although countable can already define some real numbers e.g. , if not with the help of subset or map, countable construction cannot obtain all